Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 Slope Sliding Window

-The slope effect transitions from negative at low gradients to increasingly positive at higher slopes, indicating elevated fatality risk in steep terrain.
+The effect of slope transitions from negative at low gradients to increasingly positive on steeper terrain, indicating elevated fatality risk on high-gradient roads.

 Lambda Intensity All Roads